 - Intravitreal Injections (Treatment of Macular Degeneration and Diabetic Retinopathy and Retinal Vein Occlusion)

 - Argus Retinal Prosthesis

 - Repair of Macular Holes and Macular Pucker

 - Repair of Retinal Detachments

 USC Retinal Degeneration Center

-A part of the USC Roski Eye Institute, the USC Retinal Degeneration Center was established to provide comprehensive ophthalmic care to patients with inherited retinal degenerative diseases and to investigate and develop novel treatments for these conditions.
+A part of the USC Roski Eye Institute, the USC Retinal Degeneration Center was established to provide comprehensive ophthalmic care to patients with inherited retinal degenerative diseases and to develop novel treatments for these conditions.